 The Comptroller of the Currency directs the agency in its mission to charter, regulate, and supervise all national banks, federal savings associations, and the federal branches and agencies of foreign banks.

-The Chief of Staff and Public Affairs serves as liaison with Congress, the media, and the banking industry. and oversees the agency’s strategic management and enterprise risk management.
+Public Affairs serves as liaison with Congress, the media, and the banking industry. and oversees the agency's strategic management and enterprise risk management.

 The Chief Counsel’s Office manages the agency’s seven legal practice areas, as well as licensing and community affairs activities.